vonschutter/RTD-Blind-Install/README.md

 Makes an ISO (Virtual CD) that will blindly install the Ubuntu flavor of choice on to a PC or a VM, no questions asked.

-All chices have been made for you:
+All choices have been made for you:
  ```
 1 - All configuration decissions have been set to sensible ones
 2 - Full disk encryption is enabled by default
 !WARNING!
 The PC that is booted from this media will be wiped completely!
-           There will be no prompt or warning!
+           **There will be no prompt or warning!**

 The installation media (ISO) vill be placed in your home folder.
  ```